clement-escolano/deploy.sh/README.md

 ## Requirements

-This script is focused to have minimal dependencies:
+`deploy.sh` focuses on having minimal dependencies:

 - SSH access to the remote server
 - `bash` installed on client